The role of viral dynamics and infectivity in models of oncolytic virotherapy for tumours with different motility: Results

 \subsection{Partial treatment success: travelling waves}

-Let us first focus on the dynamics that do not present persistent wide oscillations.
+Let us first focus on the dynamics that do not present persistent, wide oscillations.
 The spatially homogeneous steady-state of the tumour is independent of $D_v$ and depends on $\alpha$ and $q$ only through $\btwo$.
 This observation is already enough to provide useful insights on how to improve the overall treatment outcome, which remain valid whenever the infection spreads in the whole tumour.
 Indeed, increasing $\btwo$ in any way and decreasing $q$ appears beneficial to the treatment.
 Even for parameter sets that maintain the equilibria unchanged, it is reasonable to expect differences in the spatial viral spread, which could significantly affect the treatment.

 \paragraph{Analytical results} The speed of travelling waves solutions for PDEs with spatial diffusion can be computed using linearisation techniques.
-In the case of Eq. \eqref{eq:l}, infected cells invade regions in which uninfected cells are at carrying capacity at speed $2\sqrt{D(\beta-q)}$ and slow down as the uninfected cell density decreases \cite{morselli23}; the same result can be also obtain in a rigorous way for a similar system of PDEs \cite{dunbar84}.
-In the case of Eq. \eqref{eq:lv}, the minimal speed can be found at the intersection of two appropriate manifolds \cite{baabdulla23}: although it is hard to derive an explicit expression, we can easily rely on numerical computations (see Appendix \ref{app:wave}).
+In the case of Eq. \eqref{eq:l}, infected cells invade regions in which uninfected cells are at carrying capacity at speed $2\sqrt{D_U(\btwo-q)}$ and slow down as the uninfected cell density decreases \cite{morselli23}; the same result can be also obtained in a rigorous way for a similar system of PDEs \cite{dunbar84}.
+In the case of Eq. \eqref{eq:lv}, the minimal speed can be found at the intersection of two appropriate manifolds \cite{baabdulla23}: although it is hard to derive an explicit expression, we can easily rely on numerical computations (see Appendix~\ref{app:wave}).
 Fig. \ref{fig:speedqv} shows the behaviour of the minimal speed for different parameter values.
-For the sake of simplicity, we restrict our attention to parameter combinations that maintain the ratio $\alpha/q_v$ constant: while this is not a biological constraint, it allows to focus our attention to the specific differences between the modelling approaches in comparable settings.
-As $q_v$ grows, the speed of the infection wave converges to the value $2\sqrt{D(\beta-q)}$, meaning that viral dynamics are irrelevant because the virus is cleared very quickly.
-Instead, the case $q_v=0$ corresponds to $\alpha=0$, which means that viral particles only diffuse without any production or decay; travelling waves are not possible in this hypotetical situation, even though this state has no biological meaning.
-It is also interesting to observe that for very low values of $q_v$ the speed is extremely low: in this case, viral dynamics are mostly dictated by spatial diffusion and the effects of the reaction part of the equation is negligible.
-In the intermediate cases, the speed is either higher or lower than $2\sqrt{D(\beta-q)}$ depending on whether $D_v$ is higher or lower than $D$.
-In the former case, there is a specific value of $q_v$ that maximises the speed.
+For the sake of simplicity, we here restrict our attention to parameter combinations that maintain the ratio $\alpha/q_v$ constant: while this is not a biological constraint, it allows to focus our attention to the specific differences between the modelling approaches in comparable settings.
+Other parameter ranges are explored in Fig. \ref{fig:speed_extra}.